 Parallel Plate Capacitor or Dielectric Capacitor

-These capacitors are the most basic one, which are made of two simple conducting plates.
-These are mainly filled with air or left open so, that air act as dielectric.
+These capacitors are the most basic ones, which are made of two simple conducting plates.
+These are mainly filled with air or left open so, that air acts as the dielectric.
 In this type, the capacitance can be changed by changing the dielectric or moving the plates away or near as needed.

-These capacitors are made of films and enclosed in epoxy like substance.
-These are generally non-polar capacitors which can be connected in any position.
-But these come in a small range of values upto 100µF.
+These capacitors are made of films and enclosed in epoxy substances.
+These are generally non-polar capacitors that can be connected in any position.
+But these come in a small range of values up to 100µF.
 The cap is mainly used in high voltage and current devices, somewhat like AC devices.

 Radial & Axis Lead Capacitors

-These capacitors are as the same as Film capacitors, but they are rolled into axis type or radial type with dielectric film sandwiched between them.
+These capacitors areas the same as Film capacitors, but they are rolled into axis type or radial type with the dielectric film sandwiched between them.
 These are also mainly non-polar, which can be connected in any way.
-Also, they come in small range.
+Also, they come in a small range.
 But they are used in more power and precise devices for stability and efficient working.

 These are capacitors to which we are most familiar.
-These are the most common, easily available and wide range of values available in the market.
-They are mainly non-polar and can be used only in low power devices.
-The can withhold small amount of power and at medium voltage.
+These are the most common, easily available, and wide range of values available in the market.
+They are mainly non-polar and can be used only in low-power devices.
+They can withhold a small amount of power and at medium voltage.
 They are basically coded according to the chart mentioned above.
-They come in both SMD and DIP version.
+They come in both SMD and DIP versions.

 This is the last type of capacitors we are discussing today.
-If you are a hobbyist and have craze to open destroyed appliances.
-Then you must have seen these type of capacitors a lot.
-They come in both SMD version and DIP version.
-They are basically polar capacitors which are advised to be connected in the correct polarity or may cause dangerous effects.
-Also, they blast which a great energy and sound is connected in overvoltage 😂😂😂.
+If you are a hobbyist and have a craze to open destroyed appliances.
+Then you must have seen these types of capacitors a lot.
+They come in both the SMD version and the DIP version.
+They are basically polar capacitors that are advised to be connected in the correct polarity or may cause dangerous effects.
+Also, they blast which great energy and sound are connected in overvoltage 😂😂😂.

 So, At this point, we come to an end to this Basic Electronic article.
-Have fun reading it and if you get some doubt then you can comment below freely.
+Have fun reading it and if you get some doubts then you can comment below freely.